5 benefits from consulting a naturopath during menopause

 I try to help women with the emotions that they feel around menopause and encourage a positive attitude to the coming years without the hassle of periods!
-I have often found that when we make adjustments to the way we think and behave, it can make a big difference to how we experience symptoms.
+I have found that when we make adjustments to the way we think and behave, it can make a big difference to how we experience symptoms.
 For women who are struggling with particularly difficult emotions at this time, I will often prescribe flower essences.

 Body image can play a role in depression, so it is important for women to exercise, stay active, eat well and look after themselves during menopause.
-Relationships problems can cause extra strain and affect our mood, so it is a good idea to let your loved ones know what you are going through and how you feel, so that they can decide how to support you.
+Low libido and relationships problems can cause extra strain and affect our mood, so it is a good idea to let your loved ones know what you are going through and how you feel, so that they can decide how to support you.

 3. Relief from hot flushes and night sweats

 Not every woman will experience hot flushes and night sweats but for those who do, it can be extremely bothersome and is sometimes accompanied by anxiety and/or insomnia.